SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 implementation specific information about the error (stack dump etc.).

 *note: errors can only be report 'for' a request.
-They contain a copy of the request, so that a client may sort out, whcih of the requests it sent got an error.*
+They contain a copy of the request, so that a client may sort out, which of the requests it sent got an error.*

 *remark: There is no way for a SEC-node the report some general error information without a client sending a request.*